Die (integrated circuit): Uses

 A die can host many types of circuits.
-One common use case of an integrated circuit die is in the form of a Central Processing Unit (CPU).
-Through advances in modern technology, the size of the transistor within the die has shrunk exponentially, following Moore's Law.
+One common use case of an integrated circuit die is in the form of a central processing unit (CPU).
+Through advances in modern technology, the size of the transistor within the die has shrunk exponentially, following Moore's law.
 Other uses for dies can range from LED lighting to power semiconductor devices.

 Images

+Images of dies are commonly called die shots.